yktse/console-app/README.md

 - The program is run on node - v12
 - The payslip represents monthly of the annual figures.
 - There is a capability to extend the change of tax bracket.
+- Name and Annual salary must be provided.

 ## Implemetation